Who′s Zooming Who? Employee Privacy in the Age of Remote Work

 How much privacy can employees expect when working from home?

-Last week, global telecommunications agency Teleperformance plans to use webcams to monitor home-working staff were exposed by The Guardian.
+Last week, global telecommunications agency Teleperformance made headlines after their plans to use webcams to monitor home-working staff were leaked.
 The company informed staff via a mass email that specialist webcams were going to be used to check for home-working infractions such as eating or phone use.
 The cameras randomly scan workers and if infractions are picked up, the camera takes a picture and sends it to managers.

 In the world of remote work, is video monitoring crossing the line?